learn-co-curriculum/react-ts-state-arrays/README.md

 Here, we're using the spread operator (`...`) to make a _copy_ of our `foods` array, and insert each element into a _new_ array.
-We're also adding the newly generated food returned by the `getNewRandomSpicyFood` function, which we saved to the `newFood` variable at the end of the array.
+We're also adding the newly generated food returned by the `getNewRandomSpicyFood` function, which we saved to the `newFood` variable, at the end of the array.

 Remember, whenever we are updating state, it's important that we always pass a new object/array to `setState`.
 That's why we're using the spread operator here